 Buckle up, because most of today is spent travelling.
 Catch a 3.5-hour train to Coimbatore, before travelling by private vehicle to Ootacamund (approximately 4 hours).
 Often referred to as ‘Snooty Ooty’, it was here that the game of snooker was named and arguably invented.
-Stretch your legs exploring the town’s Hindu temples or stroll through what almost feels like English countryside.
+Stretch your legs exploring the town’s Hindu temples or stroll through what almost feels like the English countryside.
 Ooty is pleasantly mild in the summer but can get cold in winter, so make sure you come prepared with adequate clothing.
-You’ll stay in nearby Conoor, where dinner is included at your accommodation tonight.
+You’ll stay in the nearby Conoor, where dinner is included at your accommodation tonight.

 Ootacamund – Conoor